GoogleCloudPlatform/podcast/site/content/post/episode-39-php-with-terry-ryan-and-brent-shaffer/index.md

 And I actually do like PHP.
 Whenever I started developing PHP, it was the first dynamic language that I had used.
 And previously, I had been programming in Java and C#.
 So I loved it.
 And I was also fortunate enough to learn from some developers that actually had good coding practices and standards.
 And so I sort of learning on the Symfony Framework, which those guys are really, really solid developers.
 And so I was luckily able to fall into the part of the PHP community that has really, really solid developers and programming practices.

 FRANCESC: Cool.
-So everything I know about PHP and Google Cloud Platform is basically what you can find on cloud.google.com/php.
-Why don't you tell us a little bit about-- so yeah, if I was a PHP developer, and I get to Google Cloud Platform, what do I have at my disposal?
+So everything I know about PHP and Google Cloud is basically what you can find on cloud.google.com/php.
+Why don't you tell us a little bit about-- so yeah, if I was a PHP developer, and I get to Google Cloud, what do I have at my disposal?

 TERRY: Well, we have the wide range of all of Google Cloud platform, but specifically focused on computing resources, it would be App Engine, Compute Engine, and Container Engine.
 For App Engine, PHP is one of the standard languages that runs on App Engine standard, which means that you can take PHP code that you use in other places, plop it down, and it will run right within the context of App Engine relatively easily.